-- .1 Gallagher Estates is promoting land at Bickenhill Road, Marston Green for housing development.
-Land at Bickenhill Road comprises of five parcels of land located either side of Bickenhill Road, with intervening residential development.
-The sites are located to the south-east of the village of Marston Green where there are a number of existing residential properties.
-In total all five sites are approximately 20.5 hectares in extent and could accommodate up to 180 dwellings. - 1.2 This document has been prepared in response to the Solihull Local Plan Review and provides background information to demonstrate that the site is suitable for residential development.
-The site has previously been submitted to the Council for their consideration as part of the previous 'Call for Sites' consultation, undertaken during November to January 2016.
-This document builds on the work previously undertaken, and provides robust background information to demonstrate how the site is suitable for housing development. - 1.3 This document brings together assessment work from a number of disciplines undertaken by the project team which comprises of a wide range of specialist consultants who are advising on the proposals.
-The document also sets out the design principles which have informed the proposed masterplan contained as Fig 4.1. - .4 This document demonstrates that the site is suitable, available and achievable for residential development.
-This is particularly important given the need for the Borough to accommodate significantly more housing land than was previously allocated in the adopted Solihull Local Plan (2013).
+- 1.1 L&Q Estates is promoting land at Bickenhill Road, Marston Green for housing development.
+Land at Bickenhill Road, as shown by Fig.1.1 comprises of 7.91 hectares located to the south of Bickenhill Road, with intervening residential development.
+The sites is located to the southeast of the village of Marston Green where there are a number of existing residential properties.
+The site could accommodate up to 176 dwellings, the concept plan at Fig. 4.1 sets out details in terms of the different densities which might be accommodated.
+It should be noted that previous submissions to the Local Plan process have also included land to the north of Bickenhill Road: this area is no longer being promoted, although some of the technical studies which have been produced do still reference this. - 1.2 This document has been prepared in response to the Solihull Local Plan Review and provides background information to demonstrate that the site is suitable for residential development.
+The site has previously been submitted to the Council for their consideration as part of the 'Call for Sites' consultation as well as the Draft Local Plan Consultation (Dec 2016) and the Draft Local Plan Supplementary Consultation (January 2019).
+This document builds on the work previously undertaken, and provides robust background information to demonstrate how the site is suitable for housing development. - LAND PROMOTED FOR DEVELOPMENT 19.55 ACRES / 7.91 HECTARES